Python tools and scripts for ARPES data analysis

 ARPYS: python module for ARPES (Angle Resolved PhotoEmission Spectroscopy) data analysis

-This repository consists of libraries, programs and scripts related to ARPES data analysis.
+This repository consists of libraries, functions and tools related to ARPES data loading and analysis.
 The software contained in this repository is distributed under the GNU General Public License v3+.
 See file 'COPYING' for more information.
 The file 'LICENSE-3RD-PARTY.txt' covers the different licenses of libraries and other programs used by ARPYS.

 The requirements are listed in